kevinelwell/windows_auditor/README.md

        ./Windows_Auditor.ps1 > Report.txt

 DESCRIPTION
-	Windows Auditor is the small owershell script which runs and create an handy output which state whether server is complaince or not.
-You can change the parameter of the scipt and set it according to your MBSS(Minimum baseline Security standerd) it will generate two files audit and if STDIO is redirecred to report.txt and it will gives you check based CIS high scored points from "CIS_Microsoft_Windows_Server_2012_Benchmark_v1.0.0"
+	Windows Auditor is the small PowerShell script which runs and create an handy output which state whether server is complaint or not.
+You can change the parameter of the scipt and set it according to your MBSS(Minimum baseline Security standard) it will generate two files audit and if STDIO is redirected to report.txt and it will gives you check based CIS high scored points from "CIS_Microsoft_Windows_Server_2012_Benchmark_v1.0.0"
-	Edits forks and commets are welcome
+	Edits forks and commits are welcome

        If no option is specified, script will give you output on STDIO.